Spiritual Wealth: Do You Live in Scarcity When You are Rich?

 4. Through prayer – God changes us

 God most often doesn’t change the situation, instead, He changes us.
 Oswald Chambers says: “Prayer is less of a matter of changing things externally, but instead of working miracles in a person’s inner nature.”
-Prayer toughens our mental grit, renews our mind and gives us a fresh perspective – it changes us.
+Prayer toughens our mental grit, renews our mind, and gives us a fresh perspective – it changes us.

-Do you tap into the powerful resource of prayer?
 Do you use it to talk to God about changing your circumstances?
 Do you let prayer nourish your body and mind?
 Do you use it to quiet all the noise to better hear the One voice pressing the next right step into your heart?
 Do you let it renew your perspective and transform you?
 Open your arms to the plentiful gifts that overflow from a rich prayer life.

 Resource #3 – Tangible Solutions